 Independent Clerk: Clerk to Governors, South Wiltshire-UTC, Wilton Road, Salisbury, SP2 7EU or email email@example.com.
 You will find a very useful Government handbook on effective governance here.

-We are following the Wiltshire Council term dates : click here for details.
-The new academic year starts for students on Monday 5 September 2016 (Thursday 1 September and Friday 2 September are staff training days).
+We are following the Wiltshire Council term dates and have added our INSET (Staff Training) days to the calendar : click here for details.
+The new academic year starts for KS4 students on Wednesday 6th September 2017 and for 6th form students Thursday 7th September.
+(Monday 4th September and Tuesday 5th September are staff training days).

 Follow the APPLY tab above to download our current admissions policy.